 The European Union ("EU") established a single regulatory approval process, according to which a "Conformité Européenne" (French for "European Conformity") or CE Mark certifies conformity with all of the legal requirements of the regulatory process.
 To obtain a CE Mark, defined products must meet minimum standards of performance, safety and quality (i.e., the essential requirements), and then, according to their classification, comply with one or more of a selection of conformity assessment routes.
 To demonstrate compliance with the essential requirements, we must undergo a conformity assessment procedure, which varies according to the type of medical device and its classification.
 As a general rule, demonstration of conformity of medical devices and their manufacturers with the essential requirements must be based on, among other things, the evaluation of clinical data supporting the safety and performance of the products during normal conditions of use.
-The competent authorities of the EU countries separately regulate the clinical research for medical devices and the market, and manufacturers with CE marked devices are subject to regular inspections to monitor compliance with the applicable directives and essential requirements.
-In 2017, the EU published its Medical Device Regulation ("Reg MDR"), which imposed significantly more premarket and post-market requirements for medical devices and intend to be fully compliant prior to the May 2024 deadline, though we understand there is a proposal to extend the compliance deadline.
+The competent authorities of the EU countries separately regulate the clinical research for medical devices and the market surveillance of products placed on the market, and manufacturers with CE marked devices are subject to regular inspections to monitor compliance with the applicable directives and essential requirements.
+In 2017, the EU published its Medical Device Regulation ("Reg MDR"), which imposed significantly more premarket and post-market requirements for medical devices upon conclusion of a three-year implementation period.
+We have initiated a plan of action to obtain the appropriate approvals for our products and intend to be fully compliant prior to the May 2024 deadline, though we understand there is a proposal to extend the compliance deadline.